applicaster/developer.applicaster.com/book/ui-builder/ios/ScreenPlugin.md

 All screen plugins will be created in GAScreenPluginGenericViewController.
 This is view controller that has analog of `GAGenericViewController` to create container that will use same rules for same type of the plugins screens.

-1. Screen Plugin Container will be used to add your screen plugin inside.
+Screen Plugin Container will be used to add your screen plugin inside.
 This container will be used for native and react native screens.
-2. Banner container - placements for the banner.
-At that moment will be always disabled until it will be implemented on android side.

 ![ScreenPluginContainer.png](./Files/ScreenPluginContainer.png)

-Since `GAGenericViewController` is working properly with same navigation structure as navigation bar plugin and root plugin.
-We allow to use same customization that supports generic screens.
-Navigation bar state will take affect like hidden or present on_top.
+Since `GAGenericViewController` is working properly with same navigation structure as navigation bar plugin and root plugin, you can use the same customization that supports generic screens.

 Since this your screen will take affect all global customization, if you expect that you want to present your plugin you have to difine proper navigation bar presentation and presentation of a plugins.

 ###### Presentation type of the plugin.
-At that moment with `screen plugins` will allow two states
+There are 2 states that a screen can be presented:
 1. `Push`
 2. `Present`

 Generally this behaviour will take affect if you will select cell in side your app.
-If you going to add a `screen plugin` to `root` or `nav_bar`.
-Screen Plugin will use default rules of Root or navigation bar.
+If you going to add a `screen` plugin to `root` or `nav_bar`, screen plugin will use default rules of Root or Navigation bar.
-For `root` it will be `push`
-For `navigation bar` it will be `present`.
+The default behaviors are:
+* `Push` for any root (menu) plugin
+* `Present` for Navigation Bar

-If you select in presentarion type `present` and you do not wat to have navigation bar.
-At that moment you have to set in manifest key `force_nav_bar_hidden` : `true`.
-This field will be needed until we will have enabled set navigation bar state per screen.
-If you will use this key make sure that you responsible to close screen, since nav bar will be hidden and close button will not be availible.
+If you select in presentation typepresentand you do not want to have navigation bar, you have to set in manifest key `force_nav_bar_hidden`:`true`.
+If you will use this key make sure you add a functionality to close screen, since nav bar will be hidden and close button will not be available.

 __Note:__ If use will open screen plugin pushing on cell and presentation type is `present`. `GAScreenPluginGenericViewController` will be presented from navgation bar and will use same rules as item was presented from navigation bar

 <a name="keys" />

 ##### Styles, keys and data source
-Since screen plugin is a screen you can pass additional customization and to set up from UIBuilder.
+Screen plugin allows you to pass additional customization that are set in the UI Builder.

 Here manifest example:
 __Note:__
-1. in current example I do not want to allow user select presentation style of the plugin and added `initial_value` and `type`:`hidden`.
-This will not show this key to the user.
+1. The example presented below shows a plugin that does not allow the user to select `presentation` style
 2. Key `background_color` will allow user to select background color with a color picker.
-3. If field `data` can be defined ability to add DS from UIBuilder to your screen plugin
+3. You can use the special data keys to leverage the feeds that are set in the Feeds section in the UI Builder, allowing the users to set data feeds on the screen plugin, more info could be found in Zappifest documentation.
+[Zapp Plugins Manifest](/zappifest/plugins-manifest-format.md)
 ```
 {
     "api": {